avihu111/avihu111.github.io/_drafts/2018-03-27-adversarial-tax-setting.md

 * How much harder is it to design un-gameable systems than to game that system?
 * How would you even prove that a strategy is un-gameable?
 * Is there a measure of gameability?
 The ability to __easily__ find hacks/strategies?
+<side>What about retrospective application of the law?
+Need to investigate</side>

 Legal questions